rasavio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 A second, independent tidy data set with the average of each variable for each activity and each subject is create from the `extracted_data` table as `tidy_data`.

 ## Output Tidy Data
-The final data set, `tidy_data`, is exported as csv.
+The final data set, `tidy_data`, is exported as txt file.